mscroggs/symfem/joss/paper.md

 $$\int_\Omega \nabla u\cdot\nabla v=\int_\Omega fv,$$

-where $f$ is a known function, and $\Omega$ is the domain on which the problem is begin solved.
+where $f$ is a known function, and $\Omega$ is the domain on which the problem is being solved.
-This form is then discretised by defining a finite dimensional subspace of $V$---often called
+This form is then discretised by defining a finite-dimensional subspace of $V$---often called
 $V_h$---and looking for a solution $u_h\in V_h$ that satisfies the above equation for all functions
 $v_h\in V_h$.
-These finite dimensional subspaces are defined by meshing the domain of the problem, then defining a set of basis functions on each cell in the mesh (and enforcing any desired continuity between the cells).
+These finite-dimensional subspaces are defined by meshing the domain of the problem, then defining a set of basis functions on each cell in the mesh (and enforcing any desired continuity between the cells).

-For different applications, there are a wide range of finite dimensional spaces that can be used.
+For different applications, there are a wide range of finite-dimensional spaces that can be used.
 Symfem is a Python library that can be used to symbolically compute basis functions of these spaces.
 The symbolic representations are created using Sympy [@sympy], allowing them to be easily manipulated using Sympy's functionality once they are created.